clmtwu/EECS-70B-LAB-6-SETUP/README.md

 @author: clement wu (discord: @citru | email @ ciwu@.uci.edu)

 ## **Step 0: Hardware**
 This lab replaces ethernet cables with type A to B USB Ports, so no need for a lan/ethernet port as required in the lab.
-Only required ports are 2 USB-A ports to read both the oscilloscope and the function generator
+Only required ports are 2 USB-A ports to read both the oscilloscope and the function generator.

 ## **Step 1: Downloads and Extracts**

 1. Download [IO Libraries Suite](https://www.keysight.com/us/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html), scroll down for download.
 This SHOULD cover prerequisites, so no need to install it.
 I personally used SIC Expert.
-2. Download [Command Expert](https://www.keysight.com/us/en/lib/software-detail/computer-software/command-expert-downloads-2151326.html), scroll down for download
+2. Download [Command Expert](https://www.keysight.com/us/en/lib/software-detail/computer-software/command-expert-downloads-2151326.html), scroll down for download.
-3. Download [NI-VISA](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#575764) **not optional** since it is the python backend required by pyvisa to communicate via usb ports. pip installing "libusb" and "pyusb" for install doesn't seem to work well, so I did not bother. **yes, you need to make an account, the email NEEDS to be verified, will take FIFTEEN minutes to install fully, and will take up significant storage**
+3. Download [NI-VISA](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#575764) **not optional** since it is the python backend required by pyvisa to communicate via usb ports. pip installing "libusb" and "pyusb" for install doesn't seem to work well, so I did not bother. **yes, you need to make an account, the email NEEDS to be verified, will take FIFTEEN minutes to install fully, and will take up significant storage.**
-4. Download [Python 3.13.0](https://www.python.org/downloads/release/python-3130/) **python is not backwards compatable**, as in 3.14 will NOT work with 3.13.
+4. Download [Python 3.13.0](https://www.python.org/downloads/release/python-3130/). **Python is not backwards compatable**, as in 3.14 will NOT work with 3.13.
 You must install THIS specific python version

 took roughly 20 minutes to download everything on lab room wifi